biblhertz/rds/README.md

-# github.io
+# BHMPI external pages

-BHMPI external pages
+Code pages which are deployed with vaild MIME Type, to be used in various scenario.